wxyz-abcd/node-haxball/README.md

   - `generateAuth()`: generates a new `player_auth_key` along with its companion auth object. you should store the key and use it later if you want to be recognized in Haxball rooms. the object is used in `Room.join`. returns `Promise([authKey, authObj])`
   - `authFromKey(authKey)`: recreates the auth object for given `authKey`. the object is used in `Room.join`. returns `Promise(authObj)`
   - `getRoomList()`: returns the current room list. returns `Promise(roomListArray)`
+  - `calculateAllRoomDistances(geo, roomList)`: calculates the distances to the given geoLocation `geo` of all rooms in given `roomList` and stores them inside each room's `dist` property.
   - `numberToColor(number)`: returns the html color string (rgba representation) of the given `number`.
 (0 <= `number` <= 16777215)
   - `colorToNumber(color)`: returns the number representation of the given html color string (rgba representation).
   - `keyState(dirX, dirY, kick)`: returns an integer key state value to be used in `Room.setKeyState`. `dirX` = oneof\[`-1`:left, `0`:still, `1`:right\], `dirY` = oneof\[`-1`:up, `0`:still, `1`:down\], `kick` = `true`/`false`.